SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 When measuring rotational speeds, the frame of reference is all important.
 Similar to concepts in relativity, the need to stipulate the frame used is important.
 Linear speed is most often measured with respect to longitude and latitude coordinates on the Earth’s surface.
-But this might not be as valuable to a plane or a boat, where speed in relation to the air or water is more important.
+But this might not be as valuable to a plane or a boat, where speed, in relation to the air or water, is more important.
 The same is true when measuring the rotational speeds for a trampolinist.

  ![](tramp5.jpg)                                 |  ![](tramp6.jpg)